 Supported By: The Patient Centered Outcomes Research Institute (PCORI)

-Morain SM, Tambor E, Moloney R, Kass NE, Tunis S, Hallez K, Faden RR.
-Stakeholder perspectives regarding alternate approaches to informed consent for comparative effectiveness research.
-Learning Health Systems.
-2017.
+Morain SR, Tambor E, Maloney R, Kass NK, Tunis S, Hallez K, Faden RR.
+Stakeholder Perspectives Regarding Alternate Approaches to

-“Streamlining Informed Consent for Patient-Centered Outcomes Research: Empirical Findings.”
+Morain S. “Streamlining Informed Consent for Patient-Centered Outcomes Research: Empirical Findings.”
 PCORI Annual Meeting.
 National Harbor, MD.
-2016
+October 2016